Mark your calendars. Next Monday, October 11 is National Coming Out Day!

 Uh oh… I need to practice what I preach.
 I need to give a speech and in that speech, I need to be my authentic self and come out of the closet to everyone at work.

-As a personal finance blogger, I’ll give a disclaimer that my speech of mine was totally unrelated to money.
+As a personal finance blogger, I’ll give a disclaimer that my speech was totally unrelated to money.
 But if you want to go down the rabbit hole of my story, below is a link to the infamous 2012 Toastmasters speech.
 Side note: I really went for it, taking risks where you can hear in the audience reaction that the shock value paid off!

 That 7-minute speech did more than win me the ribbon forbest speech of the day from my peers.
 It freed me from my fear.